witalis3/UA3REO-DDC-Transceiver/README.md

 * **AF GAIN** - Volume
 * **SHIFT / GAIN** - When the SHIFT function is active - smooth offset from the selected transceiver frequency.
 Inactive - IF gain control
 * **ENC MAIN** - Main encoder for frequency control and menu settings
 * **ENC 2** - Auxiliary encoder for menu operation.
-In normal mode, quickly switches the frequency
+In normal mode, quickly switches the frequency, in CW fast change WPM
+* **ENC 2[click]** - In CW mode, toggles between fast step and WPM selection, in other modes it opens the bandwidth properties.
 * **BAND -** - Switch to the band below
 * **BAND +** - Switch to higher band
 * **MODE -** - Mode group switching SSB-> CW-> DIGI-> FM-> AM